1. No teeth

 The adults smiled and resumed their conversation.
 I took several gulps of soup.

 I never acquired a taste for the chewy and salty snails.
 However, now that I could finish a bowl of snails, I found them less scary.
 Perhaps certain things become less frightening if you confront them with a combination of determination and perseverance.
-I still feel pity while looking at the tragic remains of a snail, but not the urge to scream or jump in fright.
+I still feel pity while looking at the tragic remains of a snail, but the urge to scream or jump in fright has vanished into thin air.